Treaty of Küçük Kaynarca: Major implications

 Defeat had come this time not at the hands of the Habsburg Empire, one of the most powerful European rulers, but by a remote and once-backward country, which only two generations earlier had itself set out on the course of autocratic Europeanizing reform.
 The treaty demonstrated that if France and Austria could protect churches of their particular brand of Christianity in Constantinople, Russia could do the same for its own church.

 The treaty forced the Ottomans to allow the passage of Russian ships through the Turkish Straits into the Mediterranean past the sultan's palace in Constantinople, avoiding the lengthy detour previously used.
 The treaty allowed the Ottoman sultan to maintain certain rights there in his capacity as caliph of Muslims.
-In religious affairs only, the Ottomans remained subject to the Ottoman sultan-caliph, which was the first internationally-acknowledged assertion of the sultan's rights over Muslims outside the frontiers of his empire.
+In religious affairs only, the Muslims remained subject to the Ottoman sultan-caliph, which was the first internationally acknowledged assertion of the sultan's rights over Muslims outside the frontiers of his empire.
 The Crimean Tatars retained the privilege of praying publicly for the sultan that was balanced by the privilege, newly accorded to the tsar, to make representations on behalf of certain of the sultan's Orthodox subjects.

+The end of the war marked in earnest the start of the Russo-Circassian war and the slow but eventual Russian expansion and control of the Northern Caucasus culminating in the Circassian Genocide.